William P. Rogers: Later life

 Ronald Reagan asked Rogers to play the US president in IVY LEAGUE 82 (March 1982), a command post exercise of American nuclear forces under SIOP.

 Rogers led the investigation into the explosion of the space shuttle Challenger.
 The Rogers Commission was the first investigation to criticize NASA management for its role in negligence of safety in the Space Shuttle program.
 Among the more famous members of Rogers's panel were astronauts Neil Armstrong and Sally Ride, Air Force general Donald Kutyna, and physicist Richard Feynman.

 Rogers worked at his law firm, now renamed Clifford Chance Rogers & Wells after a 1999 merger, in its Washington office until several months before his death.

 Personal life

 Rogers married Adele Langston (August 15, 1911 – May 27, 2001), a fellow law student whom he had met at Cornell.
 They had four children, including Dale Rogers Marshall.

 William P. Rogers died of congestive heart failure, at the Suburban Hospital in Bethesda, Maryland, on January 2, 2001, at the age of 87.
 Rogers was buried in Arlington National Cemetery.

 Legacy

+In his memoirs, Kissinger said of Rogers, "Nixon considered Rogers's unfamiliarity with the subject [foreign policy] an asset because it guaranteed that policy direction would remain in the White House...
+Few secretaries of state can have been selected because of their president's confidence in their ignorance of foreign policy."

 In 2001, the Rogers family donated to Cornell Law Library materials to reflect the lives of William and Adele Rogers, mostly from 1969 to 1973.